ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 equally be considered and even be realized.
 Specifically, a desirable system

-R8: MUST provide mechanisms for metric collection.
+R10: MUST provide mechanisms for metric collection.

+R11: MUST declare the entity that collect metrics.

 Collecting metrics from all of the services instances may incur much overhead for the decision maker, and thus hierarchical metric collection is needed.
 That is,

-R9: SHOULD provide mechanisms to aggregate the metrics.
+R12: SHOULD provide mechanisms to aggregate the metrics.

 CATS components do not need to be aware of how metrics are collected behind the aggregator.
+The decision point may not be directly connected with service instances or metric collectors, therefore，

-R10: MUST provide mechanisms to distribute the metrics.
+R13: MUST provide mechanisms to distribute the metrics.

-R11: MUST realize means for rate control for distributing of metrics.

-## Support Alternative Definition and Use of Metrics

-Considering computing resources assigned to a service instance on a server, which might be related to some critical metrics like the processing delay, is crucial in addition to the network delay in some cases.
-Therefore, the CATS components might use both the network and computing metrics for service instance selection.
-For this reason:

-R12: a computing semantic model SHOULD be defined for the mapping selection.

-We recognize that different network nodes, e.g., routers, switches, etc., may have diversified capabilities even in the same routing domain, let alone in different administrative domains.
-So, metrics that are oriented towards compute capabilities and resources that have been adopted by some nodes may not be supported by others, either due to technical reasons, administrative reasons, or something else.
-There exist scenarios in which a node supporting service-specific metrics might prefer some type of metrics to others{{TR22.874}}.
-Of course, specific metrics might not be utilized at all in other scenarios.
-Hence:

-R13: In addition to common metrics that are agreed by all CATS components like processing delay, there SHOULD be some other ways for metrics definition, which is used for the selection of specific service instance.

-Therefore, a desirable system

-R14: MUST set up metric information that can be understood by CATS components.

-For metrics that CATS components do not understand or support, CATS components will ignore them.
+The update frequency of the computing metrics may be various.
+Some of the metrics may be more dynamic, and some are relatively static.
+Accordingly, different distribution methods may be chosen with respect to different update frequencies of relevant metrics.
+Therefore,

+R14: MUST be clear of the update frequency of CATS metrics and its corresponding distribution method.

+Sometimes, a metric that is chosen is not accurate for service instance selection, in such case, a desirable system

+R15: SHOULD provide mechanisms to assess selection accuracy and re-select metrics if the selection result is not accurate.

 ## Support Instance Affinity {#session-continuity}